Curitiba Parana, Brazil Travel Guide

 Curitiba's surrounding region features numerous parks and reserves safeguarding diverse ecosystems.

-The journey along the Serra do Mar mountains by the Serra Verde Express train or via the historic Estrada da Graciosa showcases stunning panoramic views of the dense Atlantic Forest.
+The journey down along the Serra do Mar mountains by the Serra Verde Express train or via the historic Estrada da Graciosa showcases stunning panoramic views of the dense Atlantic Forest.
 Coastal regions present beautiful beaches.

-Experience the past plus tour the cultural richness of Paraná's towns.
+Step back in time plus tour the cultural richness of Paraná's towns.

 The region beyond Curitiba holds stories and customs.
 Visiting these locations introduces you to different facets of Paraná's culture.